 One of the great things about building your core strength is that you can incorporate it into any exercise by activating the muscles in your abdomen as you move through it.
 The more engaged and active those muscles are, the stronger they become.

-You can also incorporate core-specific exercises into your workouts.
+You can also incorporate core-strengthening exercises into your workouts.
 "Great core exercises include toe taps, dead bugs and plank variations," says Wiersum.
 And science confirms that planks are one of the best core-strengthening exercises you can do, per a March 2016 study in Physical Therapy Rehabilitation Science.

 "They are a full-body movement," Wiersum says.
 "Planks force your ab muscles to fight against gravity to stay engaged and pulled in which helps teach your body to appear 'flattened' on your stomach."